 - blood cholesterol level;

 - blood chemistries;

 - complete blood cell counts;

 - Pap tests;

 - urinalyses;

-- pregnancy and other prenatal tests; and
+- pregnancy and other prenatal tests;

-- alcohol and other substance-abuse tests.
+- alcohol and other substance-abuse tests; and

+- asthma and allergy tests such as the ImmunoCap® test.

 We perform routine testing through our network of major laboratories, rapid response laboratories and patient service centers.
 We also perform routine testing at the hospital laboratories we manage.
 Major laboratories offer a full line of routine clinical tests.
 Rapid response laboratories are smaller facilities where we can quickly perform an abbreviated menu of routine tests for customers that require rapid turnaround times.
 Patient service centers are facilities where specimens are collected, and are typically located in or near a building used by medical professionals.